waseralkarim/LinuxDevOps/README.md

 12. [Linux Storage System](12-linux-storage-system.md)
 13. [Nginx Server Deploy](13-nginx-server-deploy.md)

-##  Work in Progress
+##  Feedback is very much appreciated

-This repo is updated regularly as I learn more and improve my notes.
+Based on the feedback this repo will be updated.
 Feel free to contribute or use this for your own study!